 - Pre-cast concrete segments for the tunnel outer wall

 My point is, drilling is a huge effort.
-You need a lot of equipment.
-And a lot of people working closely together.
+You need a lot of equipment with many people working closely together.

 Important Note: Mars has little to no atmosphere as we learned.
 So, this makes landing heavy objects on Mars even more difficult.

-On Earth, our atmosphere reduces the speed of something falling.
+On Earth, our atmosphere reduces the falling speed of objects.
 On Mars, the atmosphere does nothing for you.

 As we bore through the ground, we need to install pre-cast concrete panels.
-These panels create the outer shell for the tunnel.
-They’re the support system for the tunnel.
+These panels create a tunnel’s outer shell, providing structural support.

 More important is the analysis before the drilling.
-A complete field investigation with geological analysis is required.
+We need to complete a field investigation with geological analysis.

 This will help with the design of the concrete segments.
-These concrete segments need to withstand all loads caused by tunneling on Mars:
+The concrete segments need to withstand the following tunneling loads: